jshafto/app_academy_notes/w2_learning_obectives.md

    - follow-up
       - recap accomplishments, what's left to do, leave notes about where you left off
    - when remote:
-      - only code editor and your vid program open
+      - only shared code editor and your vid program open
-      - vscode liveshare??? tell me more

 - Describe the importance of pair programming competency while interviewing for jobs.
    - you may be expected to pair program/collaborate during job interviews
-   - also improves communication about programming while doing it
+   - also improves your ability to communicate about programming while doing it